About Mary’s Home

 WHO QUALIFIES FOR MARY’S HOME?

-At Mary’s Home, we serve single mothers, 18 years and older, with three or fewer children in their custody, who are birth to eight years old.
+At Mary’s Home, we serve single mothers, 18 years and older, with three or fewer children in their custody, who are seven years of age and younger.

 *Women must meet all of the following criteria to be considered eligible for acceptance into life at Mary’s Home.